 Continued exploration of design as a language and process for creative thinking and realization.
 1 hour lecture, 5 hours studio.
 Prerequisite: DSC 121.

 Fundamentals of computer operation, geographic informations systems, geometric modeling of three-dimensional forms and rendering of light, mathematical modeling of processes using spreadsheets.
 Lab.
 Cross-listed as ANP/PUP 236.
+Credit is allowed only for ANP 236 or DSC 236 or PUP 236.
 Prerequisite: major in the College of Architecture and Environmental Design.
 General Studies: N3.

 DSC 344 Human Factors in Design.
 (3) F

 Man-machine environment systems; human characteristics and behavior applied to design of products, systems, and their operating environment.

 Preparation of internship materials that produce and enhance a successful internship experience.
 Seminar.
 Prerequisite: 3rd-year major in the department.

 Full-time summer internship under supervision of practitioners in the Phoenix area or other locales.
 Prerequisite: instructor approval.

 DSC 520 Contemporary Design Issues.
 (3) F, S

 Projected applications in design production, planning, and decision-making processes.
 Lecture, seminar.
 Prerequisites: INT 310 and 311 or equivalents.

 DSC 524 Illumination and Acoustics.
 (3) N